So many people talk about being a business owner.

 Or how about “X number of businesses to start in a weekend”.

 How many of them every mention the self-employment tax?

 In my experience, not many (if any!).

 That’s a HUGE problem.

 It can lead to a large amount due with your income tax return.

 And that’s never fun.

-So, before you get too far into your entrepreneurship journey –or if you happen to be doing your due diligence before starting–let’s go over everything you need to know about self-employment taxes.
+So, before you get too far into your entrepreneurship journey –or if you happen to be doing your due diligence before starting a business–let’s go over everything you need to know about self-employment taxes.